-Ivory Coast operates a monopoly on the international gateway; incumbent operators in Cameroon and Botswana remain state-owned; and crossing borders in Southern Africa has been described as bureaucratically challenging.
+[The] Ivory Coast operates a monopoly on the international gateway; incumbent operators in Cameroon and Botswana remain state-owned; and crossing borders in Southern Africa has been described as bureaucratically challenging.

-The Diplo Foundation furthermore notes that the support of civil society as a form of bottom-up social organisation, as 'focal points' and as 'disseminators of capacity-building initiatives at local level' is similarly important for the development of policy options for connecting and enabling people.
-Civil society could furthermore help communities 'self-organise to tackle some of their connectivity problems', it argues, and refers to the creation of community networks as an example of such self-organisation (2016).
+Furthermore, DiploFoundation notes that the support of civil society as a form of bottom-up social organisation, as 'focal points' and as 'disseminators of capacity-building initiatives at local level' is similarly important for the development of policy options for connecting and enabling new Internet users.
+Civil society could also help communities 'self-organise to tackle some of their connectivity problems', it argues, and refers to the creation of community networks as an example of such self-organisation (2016).